 U.S. Supreme Court denies California’s motion to join the four upper basin states in Arizona v.
 California (IV), but joins New Mexico and Utah as lower basin states.

-Colorado River Storage Project Act is signed into law, authorizing construction of Glen Canyon, Flaming Gorge and Navajo Dams, among other projects.
+Colorado River Storage Project Act authorizes construction of Glen Canyon, Flaming Gorge, Navajo and Curecanti Storage Units

 In reaction to the Supreme Court’s opinion, California immediately announces that it will oppose authorization of the Central Arizona Project.